“If there is reasonable doubt!”

 Twelve Angry Men is a courtroom drama written by Reginald Rose concerning the jury of a homicide trial.
 It was broadcast initially as a television play in 1954.
-The following year it was adapted for the stage, and in 1957 was made into a film
+The following year it was adapted for the stage, and in 1957 was made into a film.

 This courtroom drama tells the story of a jury of 12 men as they deliberate the conviction or acquittal of an 18-year old defendant[note 1] on the basis of reasonable doubt, forcing the jurors to question their morals and values.

-n 2007, the film was selected for the National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant”.
+In 2007, the film was selected for the National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant”.
 The film was selected as the second-best courtroom drama ever by the American Film Institute during their AFI’s 10 Top 10 list.

 Click to view the film above